Stop Water From Flooding Through Leaking Cracks in Your Floor

 Fortunately, basement floor cracks can be easily and effectively repaired as part of a proper perimeter drainage system.
-If you'd like a free quote for repairing basement floor cracks, contact us by phone or e-mail today!
+If you’d like a free quote for repairing basement floor cracks, contact us today!

 When it's necessary to fix a leaking basement floor crack, we at Foundation Systems of Michigan usually suggest installing a lateral line drainage system to collect water from the crack and redirect it to your sump pump system.
 When installing this kind of floor drainage system, we follow these three steps:

 We strongly recommend that your first step is to install a perimeter drainage system.
 This will often intercept the water before it reaches your floor crack, ensuring a dry basement and eliminating the problem.